fbpx

 Proper Access Opening For Septic Tank Pumping

 Proper septic tank pumping must occur through the septic tank lid openings.
 The only thorough way to extract all of the waste from the tank is to stir the tank up enough to remove both the water and the solids inside of the tank.
 The purpose of pumping the tank is to remove everything!
-If someone is pumping through a clean-out or inspection port, they are not completing a thorough cleaning service.Β
+If someone is pumping through a clean-out or inspection port, they are not completing a thorough cleaning service.

-Pumping vs. Cleaning Your Septic Tank
+Pumping vs. Cleaning

 Some companies sell both a pumping service and cleaning service.
 BE VERY CAUTIOUS.
 The pumping service will extract ONLY the water and NO solids.
 This is a complete waste of money and actually does more harm to the system as many believe they only need that service every few years.
 After time, the solids compact and spill into the disposal field causing field failure or very expensive repairs.